elunna/nerfhack-changelog/README.md

 * minotaurs carry wands of digging less often
 * all molds can generate in small groups.
 * molds and fungus can grow on corpses (SLASHEM/xnh)
+* monkeys get a small head start after they steal an item (xnh)
 * mordor orcs can spawn with orcish boots
 * mumakil get butts or kicks instead of bites
 * mummies get a nasty withering attack (xnh/Evil)